Humana (HUM)

 David Dintenfass, President, Enterprise Growth

 David Dintenfass joined Humana in February 2024 as President, Enterprise Growth.
-In this role, he is responsible for leading the company's growth strategy, with a focus on customer acquisition, retention, and experience.
-Dintenfass brings over 30 years of experience from various sectors, including consumer banking, wealth and asset management, and consumer-packaged goods.
+He is responsible for leading the company's growth strategy, with a focus on customer acquisition, retention, and experience.
+Dintenfass is an experienced general management, marketing, and sales executive, with over 30 years of experience across consumer banking, wealth and asset management, and consumer-packaged goods.

 AI Analysis | Feedback